yalesites-org/yalesites-project/docs/color-theme.md

 #### Part two
 For the `.callouts` selector, we define default values based on each component themes.
 These defaults match component-theme option `one`.
 In case our themes don't use a global theme, we need color assignments so they render properly.
 These values directly map to their token-based values, as set in each component-theme.

-We can also set any component-specific variables (such as `--color-callouts-background` and `--color-text-shadow`), aside from mapping color-slots:
+We can also set any component-specific token-variables (such as `--color-callouts-background` and `--color-text-shadow`), aside from mapping color-slots:

 ```
   // Component themes defaults: iterate over each component theme to establish